Superfluid fraction of interacting bosonic gases

-The upper bound is derived variationally and therefore rigorous (always exact), while the lower one is {\it heuristic} and expected to hold only for dilute bosonic gases.
-Here $\bar{n} = N/L$ stands for the mean density, $\br_\perp$ represents all coordinates in the hyperplane perpendicular to $x$, and $\langle \cdot \rangle_\alpha$ denotes a spatial average over coordinate $\alpha =\{x,\br_\perp\}$.
+The upper bound is derived variationally and therefore rigorous (always exact), while the lower one is {\it heuristic} and is expected to hold only for dilute (i.e., fully-condensed) bosonic gases.
+Here $\bar{n} = N/L^2$ stands for the mean density, $\br_\perp$ represents all coordinates in the hyperplane perpendicular to $x$, and $\langle \cdot \rangle_\alpha$ denotes a spatial average over coordinate $\alpha =\{x,\br_\perp\}$.
 Whenever the particle density factorizes as $n(\br) = n_x(x)n_\perp(\br_\perp)$, the two bounds coincide:

 and thus this expression gives the exact result for the superfluid density.
 This factorized form for $n(\br)$ arises for example for Bose gases in 1D optical lattices, the situation studied in the recent Refs.~\citep{chauveau2023superfluid,tao2023observation}.